iteacher/minigem-telemetry/README.md

 #### `POST /t` - Telemetry Ingestion

-Primary endpoint for receiving telemetry data from extensions.
+Primary endpoint for receiving telemetry data from any application or service.

 **Single Event:**
 ```bash